-This is illegal, and you could receive harsh financial penalties, that can be followed by legal and penal liability in the worst-case scenario.
+This is illegal, and you could receive harsh financial penalties, which can be followed by legal and penal liability in the worst-case scenario.

 To avoid these legal headaches and costly fines there are three possible solutions:

 - Paying the amounts required for licenses

 Use platforms that license famous music, such as SoundFreedom

 - Use royalty-free music platforms